 Runs on more devices than any other available Android on a PC product presently available, KitKat, Lollipop, all open source.

-Devuan is debian just without systemd, it just mirrors the the debian archive and repacks packages that have hard deps on systemd
+Devuan is Debian just without systemd, it just mirrors the the Debian archive and repacks packages that have hard dependencies on systemd.

 Pro Most decent look amongst other XFCE distros